Energy-Saving-Trust/ai-bot-pilot/docs/customization.md

 - `app/frontend/src/pages/chat/Chat.tsx`: To change the large heading
 - `app/frontend/src/components/Example/ExampleList.tsx`: To change the example questions

+## Customizing the Embedding Model

+The OpenAI embedding model is defined in the [embeddings.py](/scripts/prepdocslib/embeddings.py) script.
+Search for the model to identify all locations.

 ## Customizing the backend

 The backend is built using [Quart](https://quart.palletsprojects.com/), a Python framework for asynchronous web applications.
 The backend code is stored in the `app/backend` folder.
 The frontend and backend communicate using the [AI Chat App HTTP Protocol](https://github.com/Azure-Samples/ai-chat-app-protocol).